bevyengine/bevy-website/content/news/2024-??-??-dream-job/index.md

 While hobbyists and those seeking to learn Rust *might* choose an engine that way (Rust is delightful and making games is a great way to learn), it's an ineffective way to make business-critical decisions!

-Instead, they look at the set of *full* set of engines and what they have to offer: Unity, Unreal, Godot and dozens more.
+Instead, they look at the *full* set of engines and what they have to offer: Unity, Unreal, Godot and dozens more.
-Every team and every project has different needs and idosyncratic preferences: there will never be an ur-engine that others are simply *wrong* for not choosing.
+Every team and every project has different needs and idiosyncratic preferences: there will never be an ur-engine that others are simply *wrong* for not choosing.
 But if you want to compete within a crowded space, you need to both carve out and communicate a niche: a set of things that you're *uniquely* good at.

 Simply being the best, most popular, or most featureful game engine in Rust isn't enough, and frankly, barely matters at all.